Jaws 2: Location

-Martha's Vineyard was again used as the location for the town scenes and Emerald Coast was included on this film.
+Martha's Vineyard was again used as the location for the town scenes and Navarre Beach, FL was included on this film.
 Although some residents guarded their privacy, many islanders welcomed the money that the company was bringing.
 Shortly after the production arrived in June 1977, local newspaper the Grapevine wrote:

 The Jaws people are back among us, more efficient, more organized and more moneyed.
 Gone are the happy-go-lucky days of the first Jaws, where the big trucks roved about the Island from day to day, always highly visible with miles of cables snaking here and there over roads and lawns.
 Gone are the acrimonious wrangles and Select persons over noise and zoning regulations and this and that.
 What is still here is money—about $2 million of it.

 Many residents enjoyed being cast as extras.
 Some people, however, were less pleased by the film crew's presence and refused to cooperate.
 Only one drugstore allowed its windows to be boarded up for the moody look that Hancock wanted.
 "Universal Go Home" T-shirts began appearing on the streets in mid-June 1977.